Noxwell-Coder/road-to-machine-learning/06-ensemble-methods/ensemble-methods.md

 ### Why Ensembles?

 **Wisdom of the Crowd**: Multiple models often outperform single models.
+The idea is that combining predictions from multiple models reduces errors and improves generalization.

 **Benefits:**
-- Reduces overfitting
+- Reduces overfitting (especially bagging)
 - Improves generalization
 - More robust predictions
-- Better performance
+- Better performance (often top performers in competitions)

-**Trade-off:**
+- Handles different types of errors from different models

+**Trade-offs:**
-- More computational cost
+- More computational cost (training multiple models)
-- Less interpretable
+- Less interpretable (harder to understand combined predictions)
-- More complex
+- More complex (more hyperparameters to tune)
+- Requires more memory

+### When to Use Ensembles

+**Use ensembles when:**
+- You have diverse base models that make different errors
+- Single models are overfitting
+- You need the best possible performance
+- Computational resources are available

+**Don't use ensembles when:**
+- Single model already performs well
+- Interpretability is critical
+- Limited computational resources
+- Real-time predictions needed (some ensembles are slow)

 ---